 Dive into this month's roundup, including exciting updates like our first in-person conference for 2021, new dates for GOTO Amsterdam and GOTO Copenhagen, a collection of takeaways from GOTOpia Chicago 2021, and the latest interviews, talks, podcast episodes and articles you don't want to miss.

 May 6, 2021

-What are those software technologies that stood the test of time and are still in use or have had a massive influence over the existing systems?
-What is the one that you love more or hate more?
-We have asked the same question to the GOTO Book Club authors and interviewers that made up the lineup for the second season.
-Find out what Nicki Watt, CTO/CEO at OpenCredo, Eberhard Wolff, Fellow at innoQ, Venkat Subramaniam, Founder of Agile Developer, Inc., Liz Rice, Chief Open Source Officer at Isovalent, Rebecca Nugent, Professor in Statistics & Data Science, Phil Winder, CEO of Winder Research, Hanna Prinz, DevOps & Software Engineer, and Eoin Woods, CTO at Endava had to say.
+What software technologies have stood the test of time or have had a massive influence over existing systems?
+Which do you love or hate?
+We asked these questions to the GOTO Book Club authors and interviewers that made up the lineup for the second season.
+Find out what Nicki Watt, CTO/CEO at OpenCredo, Eberhard Wolff, fellow at innoQ, Venkat Subramaniam, founder of Agile Developer, Inc., Liz Rice, chief open source officer at Isovalent, Rebecca Nugent, professor in statistics & data science, Phil Winder, CEO of Winder Research, Hanna Prinz, DevOps & software engineer and Eoin Woods, CTO at Endava, had to say.
 The conversation was moderated by Rebecca Parsons, CTO at ThoughtWorks.